-&lt;sup>75 Christopher J. Castelli, "Lynn: Navy, DOD To Shoulder SSBN(X) Cost Without Separate Fund," Inside the Pentagon, March 11, 2010.
+76 Christopher J. Castelli, "Lynn: Navy, DOD To Shoulder SSBN(X) Cost Without Separate Fund," Inside the Pentagon, March 11, 2010.

-&lt;sup>76 As of 2007, a nuclear fuel core for a Virginia-class SSN cost about \$170 million in FY2007 dollars, and a nuclear fuel core for a reactor on a Nimitz (CVN-78) or Ford (CVN-78) class aircraft carrier cost about \$330 million in FY2007 dollars.
+77 As of 2007, a nuclear fuel core for a Virginia-class SSN cost about \$170 million in FY2007 dollars, and a nuclear fuel core for a reactor on a Nimitz (CVN-78) or Ford (CVN-78) class aircraft carrier cost about \$330 million in FY2007 dollars.
 (Nimitz- and Ford-class carriers are each powered by two reactors, so the total cost for a set of nuclear fuel cores for each carrier would be about \$660 million in FY2007 dollars.)
-(Source: Naval Reactors telephone conversation with CRS on March 8, 2007.)

-nuclear fuel cores from the Navy's shipbuilding account to the OMN or OPN account could marginally reduce the procurement cost of each SSBN(X) as it appears in the Navy's shipbuilding account.
+(Source: Naval Reactors telephone nuclear fuel cores from the Navy's shipbuilding account to the OMN or OPN account could marginally reduce the procurement cost of each SSBN(X) as it appears in the Navy's shipbuilding account.
 It could also, however, marginally increase funding pressure on other programs funded through the OMN or OPN account.